oofybruh9/retrospace/README.md

 ## Setup

-Just run `setup.sh` and accept the prompts.
+Just run `./setup.sh` in the terminal and accept the prompts.
 Then close the tab and go to [GitHub Codespaces](https://github.com/codespaces) and click on the three dots and then click 'Stop Codespace'.
 Then wait till the page reloads and then reenter the codespace to let the changes take effect.
+Then run on the terminal `./emu.sh`
 Then go to the Ports tab and select the URL next to `desktop (6080)`.
 Click that URL and then click the globe to access the desktop.
 Then Right C